-- Finally, due to a unique combination of factors, on days when the sun is shining, a stunning natural effect occurs.
-This remains true due to the fact that a rainbow remains visible throughout the entire day.
-However, on some occasions, multiple rainbows appear visible as well.
+- Due to a unique combination of factors, on days when the sun is shining, a stunning natural effect occurs.
+That’s because of the fact that a rainbow remains visible throughout the entire day.
+On some occasions, multiple rainbows appear visible as well.

 Gullfoss Physical Description

-Finally, within Gulfoss, these two equally lovely drops take place within an imposing, naturally formed crevice.
-In addition, this formation itself measures 105 ft (32 m) deep, but only 60 ft (20 m) wide.
-The crevice itself also measures about 1.6 mi (2.5 km) in length and flows perpendicular to the river itself.
+In Gullfoss, these equally lovely drops happen within an imposing, naturally formed crevice.
+This formation itself measures 105 ft (32 m) deep, but only 60 ft (20 m) wide.
+The fissure also measures about 1.6 mi (2.5 km) in length and flows perpendicular to the river itself.

-Foreign investors originally purchased the rights to the waterfall for just that reason.
-However, the daughter of the man who owned those rights before protested vehemently for the preservation of the pristine beauty of Gullfoss.
+Thankfully, though, the daughter of the man who owned those rights before protested vehemently.
+She passionately called for the preservation of the pristine beauty of the cascade.
 After years of court battles, the young woman unfortunately lost her case.

-However, the foreign owners had exhausted their funds, partly due to the expense of the trials.
+But the foreign owners had exhausted their funds by that time..
+That partly occured due to the expense of the trials.
 As a result, the rights were sold to the government, which promptly established a conservation area to protect it, in response to popular demand.